-Coronavirus update: There has never been so much trauma in Birth and indeed, in our daily lives.
-The TIDE courses will continue, as we truly believe that there has never been such a great need for Trauma Informed practice, but we will move onto an online platform (Zoom) until further notice.
+Coronavirus update:.
+The TIDE courses will continue, as we believe that there has never been such a great need for Trauma Informed and responsive practice, but we will move onto an online platform (Zoom) until further notice.
 We will now include discussion around how to support those in the childbearing year, remotely.
 We will find ways to bring the intimacy of Doula support into Skype, Zoom, email and other digital methods.
 We will create new rituals and find new supportive measures, using our Trauma Informed and Aware model as a basis for all communication.

-Our new TIDE (Trauma Informed Doula Education) Course is a unique, not-for-profit 5 day Birth Doula Training which includes the foundations of our usual Birth Doula Course curriculum, but extends to cover considering working with women in vulnerability, using a ‘Trauma Informed and Aware’ Practice.
+Our new TIDE (Trauma Informed Doula Education) Course is a unique, not-for-profit 5 day Birth Doula Training which includes the foundations of our usual Birth Doula Course curriculum, but extends to cover considering working with women in disadvantage, using a ‘Trauma Informed and Responsive’ Practice.

-We cover the same main topics as our other Birth Doula course, such as the physiology of labour, but through an extended lens; one which will provide you with a level of understanding and confidence in supporting women who have suffered traumatic times.
+We cover the same main topics as our other Birth Doula course, such as the physiology of labour, additionally providing you with a level of understanding and confidence in supporting women who have suffered traumatic times.
 We consider how best we might support pregnant women who have experienced rape, domestic abuse/survived intimate partner violence or suffered various forms of loss.
 We look at supporting a woman and her partner through a more complex journey into motherhood/parenthood, alongside supporting physiological birth in less complex settings.

 We look at some of the more common triggers during the childbearing year and consider how best to collaborate with our clients in creating practical and empowering strategies for labour and birth.
 We look at modified Birth Plans, discuss disclosure, safeguarding, debriefing, peer support, self care and more.
 These topics run alongside our usual learning for the course, enhancing your knowledge base to empower you to confidently work with a more varied client base.

-- The Physiology of labour and birth, the positive feedback loop and the fear-tension-pain cycles,
+- The Physiology of labour and birth, the positive feedback loop vs fear-tension-pain cycle

 - Working with your clients’ triggers and collaboratively creating strategies,

-- The polyvagal curve and recognising trauma response,
+- Introducing the polyvagal curve and trauma response,

-- Discussion on how we might support a woman experiencing trauma response within the birth room,
+- How might you best support someone experiencing trauma response within the birth room?

 - Cultural humility and responsiveness; considering our own cultural story and developing our awareness of other cultures; what needs, wishes, considerations and adversities?